Connecting an editor with Preflight to a Shopify product

 - Leave the RGB color profile unselected.

-Now, we come to setting up the rules.
+Now, we come to set up the rules.

 Rule 1.
 Set Error for the color space if the document doesn't match the CMYK color.